 As speech-language pathologists, our job doesn’t end once the speech therapy session is over.
 In fact, one of the most important aspects of our profession is coaching parents and caregivers on techniques they can use at home to elicit speech and language with their child.

 In this world, speech therapy doesn’t last just 30 or 60 minutes a week.
 These valuable skills should be practiced regularly, during everyday routines.
 That’s how children learn best, make the most progress toward their goals, and generalize new skills into their home environment.

 Below are 15 communication strategies that speech therapists use--and now you can, too!
 Each of these techniques is tried and true, as well as confirmed through evidence-based practice.
 Start using them today!

 1. Give your child choices

 No one knows your child better than you.
-And this special connection means you can probably anticipate their needs and wants--in many cases, before your child can!
+And this special connection means you can probably anticipate their needs and wants--in many cases, before your child can communicate them!

 While this saves time for busy families, it can also limit your child’s opportunity to use and practice foundational language skills.

 This is why providing choices is so impactful.
 We don’t always want to just give a child something; we want to encourage them to independently make requests by using language.
 We also want them to learn the vocabulary needed to answer open-ended questions, such as “What do you want to play?”

 By giving your child a choice of two activities, it motivates them to respond using language to communicate their desires.
 You might say, “Do you want the blocks or the bubbles?”